SmokeyDev/FIPUnlocked/README.md

 ## Description

-This project aims to support Saitek/Logitech FIP (Flight Instrument Panel) in not supported games.
+This project aims to support Saitek/Logitech FIP (Flight Instrument Panel) in unsupported games.
-Current version allows to clone selected parts of the monitors onto FIP 1-6 pages.
+Current version allows cloning selected parts of the monitors onto FIP 1-6 pages.
-S1-S6 buttons can be configured to work as simple keyboard emualtor supporting single key presses or combinations like `LShift + LAlt + L`.
+S1-S6 buttons can be configured to work as simple keyboard emulator supporting single key presses or combinations like `LShift + LAlt + L`.

 Virtual Display Driver can be used to add virtual monitor, which can be used to display exported panels from DCS - e.g. with [Helios](https://github.com/HeliosVirtualCockpit/Helios)